Susan Renouf: Life in the public eye

 Peacock and Renouf's marriage was largely centred around press attention, particularly with Peacock's newfound position within the Victorian party.
 In no time at all, Renouf's name was widely known not just for her affiliation with her husband, but for her fashion and style, featuring on numerous magazine spreads in high-end clothing.
 At times Renouf expressed her interest in parliament and politics, even at one stage having considered running for Victoria's Upper House however, she later revealed she had yielded to her husband's wishes that his career took precedence.

 In 1970, she became the focus of a minor political scandal in Australia when she appeared in print advertisements for Sheridan brand bedsheets while her then husband, Andrew Peacock, was Minister for the Army in the Second Gorton Ministry.
 The advertisement read "Susan Peacock, wife of Australia's youngest Minister of State, adores Sheridan Sheets".
 This was in breach of a rule which forbids the linking of parliament to any commercial advertising.
 Despite intending to donate her profits to charity, Renouf was deeply criticised, causing her husband to offer his resignation as a result.

 Members of parliament, Prime Minister John Gorton and Opposition Leader Gough Whitlam, denied Peacock's resignation and Renouf later revealed in a 2015 interview with ABC's Australian Story that "It was horrible for me, because I felt I'd ruined his career".
 Renouf was later invited by Frank Packer to work part-time on an all-female Channel Nine TV current affairs show known as 'No Man's Land', and at her husband's approval.
 However, it was not long before the birth of their three children and Peacock's career saw their lives moving in different directions.

-Renouf's second marriage to Sangster was wild and filled with rich luxuries as the newlyweds travelled the world, partying with wealthy businessmen and women, and other socialites.
-In 1980, Sangster's horse Beldale Ball won the Melbourne Cup race [12].
+In 1980, Sangster's horse Beldale Ball won the Melbourne Cup race.
 Renouf later commented that winning the Cup with Sangster was a momentous day and occasion, one that would be hard to outmatch.
 However, their romance was short lived as Sangster had numerous affairs with younger women.
 Most well known was his affair with model and girlfriend of rock star Mick Jagger, Jerry Hall.
 Renouf was the last to be made aware of the situation and said that it was “devastatingly hurtful”.
 The couple did try to repair their marriage, but in May 1984 Sangster had another affair with former model Sue Lilley, the then wife of a British shoe millionaire.